What if there was a way to make it so that you only pay for your education if it resulted in a great job?

 Payment Cap (or “Ceiling”): The Payment Cap represents the most you might ever need to pay, in a high earning career.
 ISAs come with a limit (or ceiling) on what they can charge you over the life of the contract.
 Should you ever reach your ceiling, then your contract will automatically terminate, even if sooner than the full contract term.

 Automatic Deferment: During periods of involuntary unemployment, under-employment, or if you are unable to work due to serious illness, your payment obligations will be automatically waived without penalty.
-Unlike loans, where you must apply for temporary deferment, with an ISA, your payments will be suspended automatically during periods of economic hardship.
-This is a key feature making ISAs a superior alternative to private loans, and is like having an insurance policy protecting your loans.
+Unlike traditional loans, where you must apply for temporary deferment, with an ISA, your payments will be suspended automatically during periods of economic hardship.

 Contract Term: The contract term in an ISA is how long your payment obligations will last.
 Some ISAs require a fixed number of payments (an exact number, like 48 or 60), others have a fixed contract term (48 or 60 months).
 With the latter, you contract keeps counting down even if you’re in deferment, meaning you ultimately may not have to pay as much-however, it’s important to read your contract terms as some types of deferment (i.e., if you voluntarily quit your job to travel the world) may extend your contract term.

 Finding an Income Share Agreement That’s Right for You

 If you want an alternative financing method with built-in downside protection and no compounding interest, you should consider an ISA.
 Most importantly, an ISA is a balanced financing method that protects the student and rewards the school for empowering students to realize their potential.